centaurus22/ruhrpottmetaller-editor/API.md

 ##### edit_id
 If a value is provided via the `edit_id` option, the *rpmetaller-editor* loads the data from the database into the edit-page.
 Data from the SPECIFIC_INFORMATION override the information from the database.
 #### save_type
+With the `save_type` option, the * rpmetaller-editor * can save the data transferred with the SPECIFIC_INFORMATION in the database table that corresponds to the transmitted value.
+The following values are possible:
+* save_type=concert
+* save_type=band
+* save_type=city
+* save_type=venue
+* save_type=pref

+If the saving of the data fails, the corresponding editor page is opened with the data that could not be saved.
+If it could be saved, the page specified with the option `display_type` is displayed.
+If this option is not activated.
+The *rpmetaller-editor* only prints out a success report.
 ##### save_id
+The `save_id` option makes the difference between creating a new dataset in the database and updating an existing dataset.
+If an id is specified and the corresponding data record is available, the data record is updated.
+If no id is given, a new record is created.
+Otherwise the system will issue an error.
 #### month
 ### SPECIFIC_INFORMATION